6mile/wealth-park-go/README.md

-# Design of the Wealth Parks API
+# Design of the Wealth Park API

 ## Terminology